prechelt/pomalevi/README.md

   - `mydir/toc/stoplogo.png`, in the `toc` subdirectory of the input file directory.

+### Output directory: `--out`

+So far, we have always used the **friendly default** to tell pomalevi where we want the output to end up:
+If the input file is `mydir/myslides.wmv`, the output will go to `mydir/myslides/*`.

+If you don't want this, specifiy a target directory with `--out`:
+`pomalevi --out outputdir mydir/myslides.wmv`.

+### Friendly defaults rough summary

-Taking all of the above together, the pomalevi call:
+Taking all of the above together, the explicit pomalevi call could be:
-`pomalevi.py --split-at lr:splitlogo.png --stop-at ll:stoplogo.png --toc input-contents.txt input.wmv outputdir`
+`pomalevi --split-at ll:splitlogo.png --stop-at ll:stoplogo.png --toc mydir/myslides-toc.txt --out mydir/myslides mydir/myslides.wmv`
+but the following is equivalent, courtesy of the defaults:
+`pomalevi mydir/myslides.wmv`

 ### Overlapping Powerpoint export and pomalevi: waiting